trawlingweb/APIservicies/API facebook/en/03_Workers_creation_method.md

     "error" : "..."
 }
 ```
-# Enhanced Search with Twitter Syntax
+# Enhanced Search with Facebook Syntax

-Twitter employs its own advanced syntax for executing specific and detailed searches within its platform.
+Facebook employs its own advanced syntax for executing specific and detailed searches within its platform.
 This syntax allows filtering results by keywords, hashtags, mentions, locations, dates, among other parameters.
-Furthermore, when defining keywords for a Worker, this syntax can be used to launch precise queries against Twitter's search engine.
-This maximizes the efficiency and relevance of the data captured by each Worker, facilitating more effective monitoring and analysis of conversations on Twitter.
+Furthermore, when defining keywords for a Worker, this syntax can be used to launch precise queries against Facebook's search engine.
+This maximizes the efficiency and relevance of the data captured by each Worker, facilitating more effective monitoring and analysis of conversations on Facebook.

 Here is a list of elements you can combine with your keywords when creating them within a worker: